Dementia, Alzheimer’s and Eyesight: Symptoms and How to Help

 As we age, we lose the ability to process visual information.
 Furthermore, medical conditions such as cataracts, glaucoma, macular degeneration, and diabetes may aggravate the visual-perceptual difficulties.
 The significant changes are:

-• Blurred vision
+- Blurred vision

-• Slower adjustment to light
+- Slower adjustment to light

-• Reduced peripheral vision
+- Reduced peripheral vision

-• A decline in the ability to process distance and three-dimensional objects
+- A decline in the ability to process distance and three-dimensional objects

 Charles Bonnet Syndrome is one condition that may arise with losing vision as we age.
 It’s characterized by having visual hallucinations that may include:

-• Patterns of lines, dots, and/or geometric shapes
+- Patterns of lines, dots, and/or geometric shapes

-• Scenery, such as rivers, volcanoes, or mountains
+- Scenery, such as rivers, volcanoes, or mountains

-• Insects, characters, creatures, or animals
+- Insects, characters, creatures, or animals

-• Characters draped in costume from an earlier time
+- Characters draped in costume from an earlier time

 Hallucinations are most commonly reported when people wake up and can persist for a few seconds, minutes, or hours.
 They may be of various forms, move or be still, and appear in black and white or color.

-Do dementia and Alzheimer's change visual perception?
+Do dementia and Alzheimer’s disease change visual perception?

 Different types of dementia can damage the visual-perceptual system in diverse ways based on how the disease changes the structure of the brain.
 Common visual perceptual difficulties are:

-• Less sensitivity to variations in the contrast between objects and background
+- Less sensitivity to variations in the contrast between objects and background

-• Diminished ability to detect movement
+- Diminished ability to detect movement

-• Reduced ability to see different colors
+- Reduced ability to see different colors

-• Problems directing or shifting gaze
+- Problems directing or shifting gaze

-• Problems with recognizing things and faces
+- Problems with recognizing things and faces

-• Reduced sensitivity to depth perception
+- Reduced sensitivity to depth perception

-3. It could also happen that they suddenly bend over, searching for something around them because they cannot calculate the distance, and the object is actually on the floor.
+- They may suddenly bend over, searching for something around them because they cannot calculate the distance, and the object is actually on the floor.

-4. They may also attempt to grab objects that appear on television or pick up things depicted in a painting.
+- They may also attempt to grab objects that appear on television or pick up things depicted in a painting.
 Failing to do so generates nervousness.
 They may also process images on TV for real people and become scared.

-6. They may also have difficulty feeding themselves because they cannot recognize the food on the plate or find their drinking glass.
+- They may also have difficulty feeding themselves because they cannot recognize the food on the plate or find their drinking glass.

-Tips for caregivers
+Tips for caregivers to support vision changes and dementia

 Modifying the home environment won’t affect the progression of the disease.
-Still, it can reduce behavioral problems (such as agitation, confusion, wandering, aggression, or nervousness) and slow down the decline of functional abilities in people with dementia.
+Still, it can reduce behavioral problems such as agitation, confusion, wandering, aggression, or nervousness and slow down the decline of functional abilities in people with dementia.

-In adults with dementia or Alzheimer's disease, the pupils take longer to adjust to light.
-You can help by turning lights on gradually – for example, a small table lamp before an overhead light – and use adequate lighting to minimize dazzle and shadows.
+In adults with dementia or Alzheimer’s disease, the pupils take longer to adjust to light.
+You can help by turning lights on gradually — for example, a small table lamp before an overhead light — and using adequate lighting to minimize dazzle and shadows.

 Wandering is a common behavior that can be dangerous.
-A person with Alzheimer’s or dementia may leave the house without realizing it.
+A person with Alzheimer’s disease or dementia may leave the house without realizing it.
 In this case, you can work with your loved one’s changes in visual perception to deter them from approaching the front door.
-Using thick dark-colored tape or placing a black carpet in front of the door creates limits that persuade adults with dementia or Alzheimer's disease not to come near.
+Using thick, dark-colored tape or placing a black carpet in front of the door creates limits that persuade adults with dementia or Alzheimer’s disease not to come near.

 Use contrasting colors to draw attention to objects.
 For example, the lack of ability to differentiate between colors makes eating difficult.
 Evidence suggests that using a bright (e.g., red) plate, utensils, and cups might help your loved one recognize the food and encourage them to eat.

-At the Deanna and Sidney Wolk Center for Memory Health at Hebrew SeniorLife, we offer eye exams as part of a routine evaluation of brain health, memory problems, and dementia.
-If you’re concerned about symptoms of cognitive decline in yourself or a loved one, we are here for you.
-We offer comprehensive diagnosis and assessment services, and can help you put together an individualized plan and resources to maximize the safety and well-being of you or your loved one.
+We offer comprehensive diagnosis and assessment services and can help you put together an individualized plan and resources to maximize the safety and well-being of you or your loved one.
 We also offer extensive support services for caregivers and families of people with dementia.
 Interested in learning more?
 Call us at 617-363-8600 or contact us today.

 Blog Topics